Are you passionate about creating business development strategies?

 DURATION: Permanent / Direct Hire

 Is This Your Dream Job?
-The Director for Resource Mobilization sets and leads the organization’s strategy for creating new and renewed business with public and private sector donors (including bilateral, multilateral, and foundation donors), in line with programmatic vision and goals and the organization’s mission.
+The Director of External Relations sets and leads the organization’s strategy for creating new and renewed business with public and private sector donors (including bilateral, multilateral, and foundation donors), in line with programmatic vision and goals and the organization’s mission.

-The Director of Resource Mobilization should possess the following Leadership Competencies:
+The Director of External Relations should possess the following Leadership Competencies:

 - Challenge the Status Quo – Analyzes structure, systems and processes; searches for opportunities by seeking innovative ways to change, grow and improve the programming and the organization.
 Seeks new solutions to enhance program effectiveness and strengthen the organizational structure to support program synergies.
 Reaches agreement with senior management.